freewray/CS126-WAFFLES-Coursework/Report.md

 <!-- And this is *italic* and this is **bold** -->
 <!-- Words in the grave accents, or in programming terms backticks, formats it as code: `put code here` -->

-* I have used an `ArrayList` structure to store and process customers because it was easy to implement.
+* I have used an `AVL Tree` structure to store and process customers because it was quick to search and natrually sorted.
-*  `quicksort` is used to sort array and arraylist.
-* `Counter` is used to store object with `cnt` that indicates some form of frequency.
-  * e.g. times the keyword string has been appeared in review.
-* `IDCounter` is inherted from `Counter` and on addition of `Counter` it can also stored date and a Long ID.
+* The `AVLTreeCustomer` is sorted with `customer id` in default.
+  *  To sort customers in their name will require a new `AVLTreeCustomer` with "name" in it's constructor.

 ### Space Complexity
 <!-- Write here what you think the overall store space complexity is and gives a brief reason why. -->